Content Marketing Strategy: The Complete List of Blogging Do’s & Don’ts

 Develop your brand and writing style

 DO: Write for your audience: Above all, blog posts are a chance to help your readers find what they’re searching for.
 But how do you know who might read your blog posts?
 Begin by thinking about the services you offer and the guests you’ve had in the past.
-What kind of people have participated in your tours or activities?
+What kinds of people have participated in your tours or activities?

 Use this information to write blog posts addressing these specific types of people.
 They might be families looking for fun vacation activities suitable for all ages, couples searching for romantic date night ideas, or a group of friends looking for the best nightlife in the area.
 No matter who you’re writing for, keep them at the top of your mind when searching for topic ideas and creating content.